GwendolyneFreddy/butchery/README.md

 - <ins>Core Rules</ins>: normal and decent amount of enemies (no divine or arcane enemies spellcasters).
 - <ins>Difficult</ins>: a bit more numerous enemies and especially divine/arcane enemies spellcasters.
-- <ins>Very difficult</ins>: again, a bit more enemies and a even more divine/arcane enemies spellcasters.
+- <ins>Very difficult</ins>: again, a few more enemies and even more divine/arcane enemies spellcasters.

-Be aware that even with Core Rules, the challenge might be quite difficult (especially before Underdark) because this mod adresses to players looking for a better challenge. :wink:
+Be aware that even with Core Rules, the challenge might be quite difficult (especially before Underdark) because this mod addresses players looking for a better challenge. :wink:

 <div align="right"><a href="#top">Back to top</a></div>